 We compared the clusters of click sequences produced by our model to those produced by human participants.
 To further assess the theoretical predictions of our method, we next examined how these strategies depend on the structure of the environment.
-We looked at how the resource-rational method adapts heuristic use to the statistics of the environment, and then compared this to how people's heuristics depend on the environment.
-Finally, we tested additional theoretical predictions about the variability of people's choice behavior and quantified how our participants' choice behavior deviated from resource-rational decision-making.
+We looked at how the resource-rational method adapts strategy use to the statistics of the environment and then compared this to how people's strategies depend on the environment.
+Finally, we tested additional theoretical predictions about the variability of people's choice behavior and quantified how our participants' choice behavior deviated from resource-rational decision making.

-Identification of strategies
+Identification of Strategies

-As an initial analysis, we repeated the k-means clustering procedure we used to characterize the different strategies employed by our resource-rational mode.
-Data from each trial was transformed in exactly the same way as the model predictions, and the resulting representations were clustered.
-For human participants, using k = 5 clusters produced distinct click patterns, whereas using k > 5 clusters resulted in groups of redundant strategies (see Figure B3 for a comparison of different values of k).
+As an initial analysis, we repeated the k-means clustering procedure we used to characterize the different strategies employed by our resource-rational model.
+Data from each trial were transformed in the same way as the model predictions, and the resulting representations were clustered.
+For human participants, using k = 5 clusters produced distinct click patterns, whereas using k > 5 clusters resulted in groups of redundant strategies (see Figure B3, for a comparison of different values of k).
 The results are shown in Figure 3B.

-The first four clusters recapitulate perfectly those produced by the model, manifesting the classic strategies TTB and WADD as well as the newly discovered SAT-TTB and SAT-TTB+.
-While the resource-rational model never gambles randomly, participants do occasionally gamble without gathering any information; this is captured in centroid 5.
+The first four clusters recapitulate those produced by the model, manifesting the classic TTB strategy and WADD-like exhaustive search as well as the newly discovered SAT-TTB strategy and targeted search.
+While the resource-rational model never gambles randomly, participants do occasionally gamble without gathering any information; this is captured in Centroid 5.
+Overall, this analysis suggests that people use similar information search strategies as the resource-rational model.

-Based on the clustering solution, we defined 5 distinct strategies to be considered in subsequent analyses as follows: 1) SAT-TTB+ was defined as clicking one or more cells from the most probable row, and one or more cells from one or more additional rows, but never more cells from a less probable row than from a more probable row; 2) SAT-TTB was defined as selecting 1-5 cells from the most probable row, and nothing else, with the final clicked cell having the highest payoff; 3) TTB was operationalized as selecting all 6 cells from the most probable row, and nothing else; 4) WADD was defined as selecting all 24 cells; 5) A random strategy entailed zero clicks.
-Finally, we considered a miscellaneous category of other strategies which were those not consistent with any of the previous five definitions.
+Based on the clustering solution, we defined five distinct search strategies to be considered in subsequent analyses as follows: (a) targeted search was defined as clicking one or more cells from the most probable row, and one or more cells from one or more additional rows, but never more cells from a less probable row than from a more probable row; (b) SAT-TTB was defined as selecting 1- 5 cells from the most probable row, and nothing else, with the final clicked cell having the highest payoff; (c) TTB was operationalized as selecting all six cells from the most probable row, and nothing else; (d) exhaustive search was defined as selecting all 24 cells; (e) a random strategy entailed zero clicks.
+Finally, we considered a miscellaneous category of other strategies, which were those not consistent with any of the previous five definitions.